 To surmise, we have a clear favorite and top choice for your e-bike.
 One that does everything and more, at a reasonable price it's an absolute bargain when you look at the marketplace.

 To recap, here's what we determined in this review

 Boasting amazing high-end specs the Cyrusher 500W 48V full suspension E-bike absolutely crushes (ha!) the market competiton!

-A unique design that adds a different flavour to proceedings, worth considering if you wish to stand out and fancy something out of the ordinary.
+A unique design that adds a an excellent suspension package is worth considering if you wish to stand out and fancy something out of the ordinary.

-Poor charge and unrealistic max speeds put this item out of consideration, avoid as it's not worth your money.
+Poor handling and suspension.
+Avoid as it's not worth your money.